 In terms of managing Intermodulation in a practical sense, the most important thing is to understand that the tuned carrier frequencies may not be the only frequency generated in the system.
 It’s not possible to mentally calculate the frequencies at which IM products may occur in systems consisting of more than two or three transmitters.
 There are, however, a few easy ways in which a compatible frequency set may be coordinated.

 The group channel matrix included in all Shure wireless systems is intended to deliver a pre-configured compatible frequency set, taking all potential in-band 3rdand 5th IM products into account.
 If coordinating a system using this approach, it is important to remember that the group channel matrix assumes a clean spectrum.
 For this reason, Shure receivers are also capable of performing spectrum scans to identify existing RF signals that may interfere with certain frequencies in the group channel matrix.
 Matrix frequencies identified as being at risk of experiencing interference are automatically avoided.

 The group channel matrix approach is suitable for coordinating low channel counts in entry and mid-level systems.
 For professional systems with high channel counts, use of a software tool like the Shure Wireless Workbench 6 is a more effective approach.
 Frequency coordination, spectrum management and system monitoring in Wireless Workbench 6 will be the subject of an article later.

-Next month, we will examine some key differences between analog and digital wireless microphone systems.
+In our next post, we will examine some key differences between analog and digital wireless microphone systems.
 We will compare bandwidth requirements and the impact of noise in each system.